jdc20181/BeffsBrowser/README.md

 **Version 2.3, Release Date**

-Hopefully, I can finish 2.3 up tomorrow, and have it released by the evening.
+~~Hopefully, I can finish 2.3 up tomorrow, and have it released by the evening. ~~

+Not completely done, so will try again tomorrow!

 **Patch Upgrades**